L-Neur0/lorenzo.sciarretta.github.io/index.md

 ---

 ### Hi, I'm Lorenzo Sciarretta 👋
-I'm a Master's student in Computer Science, specializing in Data Science, at the University of St. Gallen and at ETH Zurich.
+I'm a Master's student in Computer Science, at the University of St. Gallen and at ETH Zurich.

 I have a strong technical foundation, with expertise in machine learning, deep learning, and software engineering.
 Currently, I work as a Research Assistant in quantitative finance at HSG, where I apply advanced methods such as neural networks and machine learning algorithms to solve complex problems in financial econometrics.